 Bariatric Surgery: Vertical Sleeve Gastrectomy

 Bariatric surgery is designed to cause a large amount of weight loss.
-Weight loss can cause deposits in the gallbladder called gallstones.
-To prevent this, the gallbladder may be removed during your surgery or at a later date to prevent gallbladder problems from developing.
+Weight loss can cause gallstones.
+If you already have gallstones, the gallbladder may be removed during your surgery or at a later date to prevent gallbladder problems from developing.